darkmord1991/DarkChaos-255/src/server/scripts/DC/HinterlandBG/README.md

 HinterlandBG.Reward.KillItemCount         = 0
 ; Comma-separated honor values that may be used contextually by kill logic HinterlandBG.Reward.KillHonorValues       = 5,8,10

+; --- Resource loss amounts ---
+; How many resources are removed from the opposing team for each type of kill HinterlandBG.ResourcesLoss.PlayerKill     = 5       ; player kills HinterlandBG.ResourcesLoss.NpcNormal      = 5       ; infantry/squadleaders/healers
+HinterlandBG.ResourcesLoss.NpcBoss        = 200     ; boss NPCs

 ; --- Per-NPC token rewards (optional) ---
 ; CSV lists of NPC entries per team that grant tokens when killed by the opposing team.